Bayesian Estimation of Cox Models with Non-Nested Random Effects: An Application to the Ratification of ILO Conventions by Developing Countries

-We use a multivariate hazard model for the analysis of data on the timing of ratifications of different ILO conventions by developing countries.
-The model accounts for two random effects, one at the country level and the other at the convention level.
-After investigating identification, we use a semi-parametric Bayesian approach based on the partial likelihood for the inference.
-Our findings confirm the results of preceding studies that ratification depends both on economic and political factors.
-Furthermore, the rusults yield insights on the impact of unobserved heterogeneity across member states and conventions on the ratification process.
+We use a multivariate hazard model to analyse the ratification behaviour of ILO conventions by developing countries.
+The model accounts for two random effects: one at the country level, the other at the convention level.
+After investigating identification, we use a semi-parametric Bayesian approach based on the partial likelihood.
+We find diverging results between Bayesian and frequentist estimates concerning the importance of the two unobserved heterogeneities.

 Keywords: Gibbs sampling, partial likelihood, frailties, duration analysis